citizenmatt/resharper-devguide/PSI/SyntaxTrees/StronglyTypedNavigation.md

 The classes follow a simple naming pattern.
 The navigator class is named after the node you're trying to navigate *to*, and the name ends in the word `Navigator`, e.g. `XmlTagNavigator` is trying to navigate to an instance of `IXmlTag`.
 The methods all being with `GetBy` and finish with the type of the node that should be passed in.
 So, `XmlTagNavigator.GetByAttribute` is trying to navigate to an `IXmlTag`, from an `IXmlAttribute`.

-> **Warning** Navigating up the tree is not as simple as casting `Parent` to the appropriate type.
+> **WARNING** Navigating up the tree is not as simple as casting `Parent` to the appropriate type.
 The navigator methods have specific knowledge of parent/child relationships, and can walk several nodes up the hierarchy to find the appropriate node.
 For example, C#'s `ClassDeclarationNavigator` can navigate to the class declaration node from an `IAttribute` node, skipping the attribute list, attribute section and section list nodes before reaching the class declaration node.
 >
 > Since ReSharper knows these relationships, it is recommended that you use navigator classes where possible, instead of walking the `Parent` properties manually.